GerLech/WebConfig/README.md

 - INPUTFLOAT 10     Floatingpoint number
 - INPUTTEXTAREA 11  Text area with multiple lines
 - INPUTMULTICHECK 12 Fieldset with multiple checkboxes.
 The result string has one character 0 or 1 for every option.
-010010 means there are 6 options and option 2 nand 5 are true
+010010 means there are 6 options and option 2 and 5 are true

 ## Functions